alex/what-happens-when/README.rst

 interrupt arrives, the CPU indexes the IDT with the interrupt vector and runs the appropriate handler.
 Thus, the kernel is entered.

+Because USB Keyboards use a different communication protocol, this specific behavior of interrupt may not apply same way as the older hardware interfaces like PS/2.

 (On Windows) A ``WM_KEYDOWN`` message is sent to the app
 --------------------------------------------------------